 By this little study we hope to help you discover how flexible you are.

-What percentage of your church ministry reflects professionalism and how much reflects your personal love as reflected by the “one-another” passages in the New Testament.
+What percentage of your church ministry reflects professionalism and how much reflects your personal love as in the “one-another” passages in the New Testament.

 We have looked at our professional life, but we also have a private life.